Unifying Framework for Accelerated Randomized Methods in Convex Optimization: Introduction

+Research on accelerated random directional search and accelerated random derivative\-/free methods for smooth problems started in \cite{nesterov2017random}, where also non-smooth problems were considered.
+Derivative-free methods for non-smooth problems were further developed in \cite{agarwal2010optimal,duchi2015optimal,shamir2017optimal} for the case of exact computations and in \cite{gasnikov2016gradient-free, gasnikov2016stochastic,gasnikov2017stochastic,bayandina2017gradient-free} for the case of inexact function values.
+Non-accelerated gradient-free methods for smooth problems were developed in \cite{ghadimi2016mini-batch,ghadimi2013stochastic} for the case of exact objective value evaluation and in \cite{bogolubsky2016learning,berahas2019global,berahas2020theoretical} for inexact values, see also extensive reviews \cite{conn2009introduction,Larson_2019}.
+Accelerated gradient-free methods with inexact oracle were introduced in \cite{dvurechensky2018accelerated} and later extended for the case of random directional search in \cite{dvurechensky2020accelerated}.
+The main difference with this work is that here we develop a unifying framework for all the three types of accelerated randomized methods including coordinate descent method.

 We should also mention that there are other accelerated randomized methods in \cite{frostig2015un-regularizing,lin2015universal,yuchen2015stochastic,allen2016katyusha,lan2017optimal}.
 Most of these methods were developed deliberately for empirical risk minimization problems and do not fall in the scope of this paper.
+We also list the following works, which consider accelerated full-gradient methods with inexact oracle \cite{aspremont2008smooth,devolder2014first,dvurechensky2016stochastic,cohen2018acceleration}.